vkartaviy/retry/README.md

 Batch
 =====

-Library for repeatable and retryable operations
+The library for repeatable and retryable operations